.png)

 Regulation

-Regulation is a law which nature is in the abstract or general norm, meaning that it regulates general matters and is binding publicly and indiscriminately.
-Theoretically, the term “regulation” has two meanings: (i) the process of forming state regulations, both at the central level and at the regional level; and (ii) all the applicable laws in a country, which are the result of the formation of regulations, both at the central and regional levels.
+A regulation is a law whose nature lies in abstract or general norms, intended to govern general matters and is binding publicly and indiscriminately.
+In theory, the term “regulation” has 2 (two) meanings: (i) the process of forming state regulations, both at the central and regional levels; and (ii) all applicable laws in a country, resulting from the formation of regulations, both at the central and regional levels.

-For the purpose of this section, regulation means all the applicable laws in a country.
-Based on the elucidation Article 1 (2) jo.
+For the purpose of this section, the term regulation refers to the latter meaning, namely all applicable laws in a country.
+Article 1 (2) jo.
 Article 7 jo.
-Article 8 of Law No. 12/2011, laws and regulations refer to all regulations which are publicly and legally binding, that are issued by the people’s assembly jointly with the government, either at the central or regional level, as well as all decrees issued by an administrative body or official, either at the central or regional levels, which are also publicly and legally binding.
+Article 8 Law 12/2011 provides that laws and regulations refer to all legally binding legislation issued by the House of Representatives in conjunction with the government.
+Decrees issued by administrative bodies or officials also fall within the definition of laws and regulations.
+Both are applicable at central and regional levels.

-From the abovementioned definition, it can be concluded that the characteristics of the laws and regulations are: (i) general and comprehensive; (ii) universal; (iii) pre-emptive; and (iv) having the power to correct and improve by itself.
+From the foregoing, it can be concluded that the characteristics of laws and regulations include: (i) general and comprehensive; (ii) universal; (iii) pre-emptive; and (iv) having the capacity fot self-correction.

 Decree

-On the other hand, a decree is defined as a one-sided public legal action carried out by state administrative bodies.
-What distinguishes decree from regulation is its nature of specificity and particularity.
-In issuing a decree, the administrative body addresses a particular individual with a particular matter.
-Based on Article 1 (3) Law No. 5/1986, an administrative decree is a written decision issued by an administrative body or an administrative official, consisting of administrative law based upon the prevailing laws and regulations, that is of concrete, individual, and final nature, and effected a legal consequence upon an individual or a private entity.
+In contrast to a regulation, a decree is defined as a unilateral public legal act carried out by a state administrative body.
+The most distinguishing feature of a decree, as compared to a regulation, lies in its specific and individual nature.
+When issuing a decree, the administrative body addresses a particular individual or entity concerning a specific matter.
+Article 1 (3) Law 5/1986 defines an administrative decree as a written decision issued by a state administrative body or official, consisting of administrative law based on prevailing laws and regulations.
+Such decrees are concrete, individual, and final in nature, and give rise to legal consequences for an individual or legal entity.

-According to the said definition, the identifiable characteristics of a decree are as follows: (i) unilateral declaration of will; (ii) issued by government organs; (iii) based on public legal authority; (iv) intended for a specific issue or a concrete and individual matter; and (v) causing legal consequences in the field of administrative law.
-Here are some decrees examples: birth certificate, marriage certificate, land ownership certificate, and etc.
+Based on the foregoing, the characteristics of a decree may be identified as follows: (i) a unilateral declaration of will; (ii) issuance by government authority; (iii) foundation in public law; (iv) application to specific and individual matters; and (v) the creation of legal consequences in the field of administrative law.
+Examples of decrees include birth certificates, marriage certificates, and land ownership certificates.

 Attribution, Delegation, and Mandate